 What to Do After Being Charged With Sexual Assault

 The first thing to remember, after being charged with sexual assault in the state of Florida, is that you should absolutely not speak to anyone in law enforcement.
 Politely give your name and address, then stop talking until your attorney arrives.
 Tell the police you will not say any more until you are legally represented.
 If you are innocent of the charges, don’t think they will miraculously go away if you do nothing.
 They won’t, and valuable time will have been wasted.
-Despite the fact you are presumed, under our legal system, to be not guilty until the evidence proves otherwise, in reality you will have to combat stereotypes, prejudice and bias time after time after being charged with a sex offense.
+Despite the fact you are presumed, under our legal system, to be not guilty until the evidence proves otherwise, in reality, you will have to combat stereotypes, prejudice, and bias time after time after being charged with a sex offense.
 Our current legal system tends to be unfairly stacked with law enforcement officers who fail to look at the possible motivations of the accuser to be untruthful, as well as prosecutors who are unwilling to look beyond the charges once a sex crime is alleged.
-The justice system can move very slowly following your charges of sexual assault, and during that time your life is likely to be complete chaos.
+The justice system can move very slowly following your charges of sexual assault, and during that time your life is likely to be in complete chaos.
 If you are able, put together a timeline containing as many details as you can possibly recollect regarding the allegations of sexual assault against you.
 Most importantly, carefully monitor your conversations with others during the period when your Florida criminal defense attorney builds your case lest you inadvertently hurt your case, and by extension, your future.